UnityOfFairfax/selenium-wiki/Logging.md

 ### Log Levels

 The purpose of log levels is to provide a means to filter the messages in the log based on level of interest.
-For instance, if the purpose is debugging then more of less all messages may be of interest, while if the purpose is general monitoring then less information may be needed.
+For instance, if the purpose is debugging then more or less all messages may be of interest, while if the purpose is general monitoring then less information may be needed.

 For WebDriver the following log levels have been selected (ordered from highest to lowest):